MANNAR - $$The bell Metal Town$$

 The unique festivities held at the Thrikkuratti Mahadevar temple are of great interest.
 The antique wooden carvings at this temple are admired by many art lovers, even by those from abroad.
 At one of the entrances of the Thrikkuratti temple, other religious members, in particular, Muslims, present offerings on a regular basis.
 This practice is believed to be centuries old and is considered to be a true embodiment of religious harmony.

 The Eramathoor Soorya temple is believed to be centuries old and is known for being one of the three known temples in Kerala dedicated to the Sun God.
-The
+The Adithya Pongala conducted at this temple attracts lots of women devotees.

-The nearby Chakkulathu Kavu Devi temple attracts devotees, even from far off places and the annual
+The nearby Chakkulathu Kavu Devi temple attracts devotees, even from far off places and the annual pongala festival is a much awaited auspicious event, participated in by thousands of women.

 Places in and around Mannar are famous for boat races and the Mahatma Boat Race is one such event.
 Also famous is the ayurvedic and herbal treatment, especially practiced by certain families in the region.